wp-plugins/popup-express/readme.txt

 = Can the visitor click off of the popup to close the popup? = No, the popup will only close when the close button is clicked.

-= Does the Popup Express plugin have an exit pop? = The pro version has an exit intent pop.
+= Does the Popup Express plugin have an exit popup? = The pro version has an exit intent popup.
 It determines the user's intent on exiting the page and pops the popup at just the right time.

+= Does the Popup Express plugin have an automatic popup feature? = Yes, Popup Express has an automatic popup feature.

+= Can I set a custom time interval for the automatic popup? = Yes, you can set a custom time interval for the automatic popup.

 == Screenshots ==

-[See screenshots at thinklandingpages.com] (http://www.thinklandingpages.com/special/popup-express-quick-start/)
+[See screenshots at thinklandingpages.com] (http://www.thinklandingpages.com/popup-express-quick-start/)

 == Changelog ==